jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

  GRUB_BACKGROUND -- this option lets you *theme* your GRUB menu by adding a background image.

 To make these changes permanent you need to execute the ```sudo update-grub``` command after saving the file so the ```/boot/grub/grub.cfg``` will be regenerated and used on the next boot.

+### systemd-boot

+There is a replacement in the works for GRUB called systemd-boot or also known as gummi-boot, which is German for "Inflatible boat."
+The systemd-boot tool is designed for hardware that is moving forward using the UEFI firmware instead of BIOS and is designed to handle Secure Boot as well.
+These are technologies that are increasingly standard on laptops and server hardware.
+Currently systemd-boot is available in systemd systems but is not on by default.
+You can see a tutorial at [https://blobfolio.com/2018/06/replace-grub2-with-systemd-boot-on-ubuntu-18-04/](https://blobfolio.com/2018/06/replace-grub2-with-systemd-boot-on-ubuntu-18-04/ "systemd-boot") here on how to enable it.

 ### SysVinit